-Digital imaging allows for faster transcription and communication between our radiologists and your doctor.
-This communication streamlines the process, leading to faster diagnosis, treatment, and recovery for patients.
+X-ray technologies have advanced and evolved from film to digital imaging.
+Not only does digital imaging allow for faster transcription and communication between our radiologists and your doctor, but it also streamlines the process— leading to faster diagnosis, treatment, and recovery for patients.

-Insight Medical Imaging offers walk-in X-ray imaging at all locations.
+Insight Medical Imaging offers walk-in X-ray imaging at fourteen of our Alberta locations.
 All exams require a doctor’s requisition, your Alberta Health Care card, and photo identification.
-We do not book appointments for X-ray.
+We do not book appointments for X-ray services.
 Therefore, this service is first-come, first-serve.

 These exams are non-invasive and usually take a few minutes to perform.
 However, there is variability in how long the exam will take due to patient mobility and potential paperwork for anyone seeking an immigration exam.

-To avoid possible wait times, we encourage you to visit our dedicated X-ray imaging facilities: Callingwood, Calgary Trail, and Capilano.
+To avoid possible wait times, we encourage you to visit our dedicated X-ray imaging facilities in Edmonton: Callingwood, Calgary Trail, and Capilano.
 We also have extended hours at various clinics dedicated to X-ray imaging if you are unable to take time off work or have rigid daily commitments.

 Insight Medical Imaging provides chest X-ray exams to supplement other information gathered during an immigration medical exam.
 These exams are not covered by insurance or Alberta Health Care and are typically requested by the Government of Canada for patients seeking permanent residency.

-While we offer X-ray imaging at all locations, only our Heritage and Fort McMurray locations provide immigration medical exams.
-This exam also requires additional paperwork before the exam, so we recommend allowing plenty of time for your visit to Insight.
+While we offer walk-in X-ray imaging at most of our locations, only our Heritage and Fort McMurray locations provide immigration medical exams.
+This exam also requires additional paperwork before the exam, so we recommend coming in at least half an hour before your scheduled appointment.

 If you would like to learn more about the immigration exam, view the Government of Canada’s medical exam for permanent residency online.

-The most recognized type of imaging that involves X-ray is by creating two-dimensional (2-D) photos of internal structures such as bones, teeth, or the chest cavity.
-Radiography requires the least amount of radiation exposure for patients.
+The most recognized type of imaging that involves X-rays, radiography creates two-dimensional (2-D) photos of internal structures such as bones, teeth, or the chest cavity.
+Out of all types of X-ray medical imaging procedures, radiography requires the least amount of radiation exposure for patients.

-Mammography is a form of X-ray imaging that uses ionizing radiation for screening or diagnosis of breast disease.
-These exams use low-dose X-rays to detect and investigate irregularities or abnormal clinic findings in men’s and women’s breasts that may have been discovered during a self-assessment or annual physical.
+Mammography is a form of X-ray imaging that uses ionizing radiation for screening or diagnosis of breast cancer or related disease.
+These exams use low-dose X-rays to detect and investigate irregularities or abnormal clinical findings in and around the breast area that may have been discovered during a self-assessment or annual physical.

 Learn more about:

-- Our staff always asks females between 11 and 55 years when their last menstrual period was to ensure there is zero chance of pregnancy.
+- Our staff always ask patients between the ages of 11 and 55 when their last menstrual period was to ensure there is zero chance of pregnancy

-- The technologist will then give you a lead shield to limit radiation exposure.
+- Our technologist will then give you a lead shield to limit radiation exposure

-- You will work with the technologist to capture high-quality X-ray images by following body positioning and breathing instructions.
+- Together, our technologist will work with you to capture high-quality X-ray images by providing body positioning and breathing instructions

 - One of our radiologists will review the results and send a detailed report to your doctor.
-We try our best to send the results as soon as possible, usually within one business day.
+We try our best to send the results as soon as possible

 - All forms of X-ray imaging use ionizing radiation.
-Therefore, there must be zero chance a patient is pregnant for their scan.
-We ask all females between 11 and 55 years about their last menstrual period to determine the possibility of pregnancy.
+Therefore, there must be zero chance a patient is pregnant for their scan

-- We ask this personal question to protect a fetus from radiation exposure; please do not be offended.
-If there is any chance you may be pregnant, please tell your doctor before coming to your X-ray (occasionally, we will perform imaging at the special request of a referring doctor).
+- To confirm zero chance of pregnancy, we may ask when your last menstrual period was if you are within 11-55 years old.
+This is to protect both our patient and the fetus from radiation exposure.
+If there is any chance you may be pregnant, please tell your doctor before coming to your X-ray (occasionally, we will perform imaging at the special request of a referring doctor)

-- Some exams use radioactive isotopes or contrast during the imaging process, including nuclear medicine, fluoroscopy, and CT imaging.
-If you are currently breastfeeding and scheduled for one of these exams, talk to your doctor before the scan.
-Often they will recommend their patients stop breastfeeding for a short time before and after an exam that uses contrast or a radioactive isotope.
+- Some exams use radioactive isotopes or contrast agents during the imaging process, such as nuclear medicine, fluoroscopy, and CT imaging exams.
+If you are currently breastfeeding and are scheduled for one of these exams, talk to your doctor before your appointment.
+Often they will recommend their patients stop breastfeeding for a short time before and after an exam that uses these radioactive agents

-- Where a gown is not required, you must remove metal objects for your X-ray: jewelry, clothes with zippers, etc.
+- Where a gown is not required, you must remove metal objects for your X-ray such as jewelry, clothes with zippers, etc.

 Our technologist will help position you in relation to the detector to capture quality images.
 X-ray positions vary from patient to patient depending on mobility and exam specifics such as ability or inability to bear weight.

-- Chest X-rays: Taken standing against a detector, with your arms by your side or above your head.
-We can also take the X-rays with a patient sitting in a wheelchair, with their arms by their side or above their head.
+- Chest X-rays: Taken standing against a detector, with your arms by your side or above your head

 If you have an Alberta Health Care card or valid healthcare card from out of province, there is no cost for a walk-in X-ray procedure (except Quebec).